 When parents obtain a divorce in Arizona, a court’s decisions about custody and visitation are based on what the court believes are the best interests of the child or children.
-Before you divorce, or if a custody or visitation dispute arises after your divorce, speak at once with a Phoenix family law attorney.
+Before you divorce, or if a custody or visitation dispute arises after your divorce, speak with a lawyer helping clients with family law.

 Because the courts in Arizona presume that having a relationship with both parents is almost always in a child’s best interests, sole custody is far less common in this state than joint custody.
 However, if a court deems one parent unfit, it may award sole custody to the other parent.